Advice for parents and carers

-Teachers and school career advisors are a valuable source of advice too.
+Teachers and school or college career advisors are a valuable source of advice too.

 Above all, don’t let them worry about making the perfect decision – they won’t choose a university course for at least 2 years and a lot could change in that time.

 Finance and applications